igorwojda/kotlin-coding-challenges/README.md

 coding puzzles)

 ## How to run the tests?
-Open `ProblemName.kt` file for specific problem.
-There will be single class with `Test` suffix (`ProblemNameTest`).
-Click on green arrow on the left of method name (runs single test) or test class name (run all tests in Test class).
-After running test you can rerun last configuration using `Run command` (`⌘ + R`).
+Open `ProblemName.kt` file for a specific problem.
+There will be a single class with `Test` suffix (`ProblemNameTest`).
+Click on the green circle with green arrow on the left of method name (runs single test) or test class name (run all tests in Test class).
+After running the test you can rerun last configuration using `Run command` (`⌘ + R`).

 # Coding puzzles